A Trail of Two Waynesboros

 Hikers are welcome at both Waynesboros!
 Pictured: hiker campground in Waynesboro, VA.

 Waynesboro, VA goes the extra mile for hikers with two hiker hostels, a thru-hiker campground, amenities like a shoe repair service and post office, free showers at the local YMCA, a strong network of shuttle drivers, and several all-you-can-eat restaurants to satiate a hiker’s enormous appetite.
-Rockfish Gap Outfitters will supply hikers with anything they need on the trail, while nearby craft-beverage experts, Blue Ridge Bucha, Basic City Beer Co., and Blue Toad Hard Cider, will quench their thirst.
+Rockfish Gap Outfitters will supply hikers with anything they need on the trail, while nearby craft-beverage experts, Blue Ridge Bucha and Basic City Beer Co. will quench their thirst.
 Within an easy walk of the hiker campground and the two hostels, downtown Waynesboro offers casual dining and locally roasted coffee.

 Greater Waynesboro Area, PA boasts six access points to the A.T. within Washington Township alone!
 The closest post office, Blue Ridge Summit, offers a "Hiker Supply Box" courtesy of a local Girl Scout troop who keeps it stocked with a variety of snacks, toiletries, and even duct tape.
 Burgundy Lane B&B's proprietors cater to hikers, offering shuttle service as well as warm and personalized hospitality.
 Bring an appetite to Waynesburger, for a delicious handcrafted burger, and finish off your meal with one of over 50 milkshake options.
 For a special treat to take home, stop at Zoe's Chocolate Co., whose handcrafted chocolates appeared at the 2013 Oscars and the 2011 Emmy Awards.
 During the summer, al fresco music fills the air on Fridays and Saturdays.